sztoor/model_serving/README.md

-Following tasks will cover the following two topics:
+The assignment covers the following two topics:

 1. Dynamic contextualization and model serving in a scalable production environment
 3. Reliable continuous integration and development process